Research Masters scholarships in Molecular Medicine

 Bangor North West Cancer Research Institute, School of Medical Sciences, Bangor University

-A competitive KESS2 studentship is available to an excellent student to fund a Research Masters (MRes) degree in Molecular Medicine.
-The studentship provides a stipend of £11,702 and additionally covers the Bangor University registration fees and bench fees.
+Four competitive KESS 2 studentships are available to excellent students to fund a Research Masters (MRes) degree in Molecular Medicine.
+The studentships provide a stipend of £11,586 with a fee waiver for BU tuition fees.

-The Master of Research (MRes) degree in Molecular Medicine uses a multi-disciplinary, research-based approach to teach students the skills needed to pursue a research career in academia, industry or research institutes.
-The programme consists of a 60 credit taught element, which includes a choice of modules (e.g. Human Molecular Genetics; Human Immunology and Disease; Stem Cells, Disease and Therapy).
-In preparation for the Research Project (120 credits), students will follow the Research Skills module (which includes writing a literature review, attending research seminars, etc.), and can choose between two intense practical modules, Laboratory Molecular Research or Molecular Diagnostics.
+The Masters by Research (MRes) degree in Molecular Medicine uses a multi-disciplinary, research-based approach to teach students the skills needed to pursue a research career in academia, industry or research institutes.
+The programme consists of a 60 credit taught element, which includes a choice of lecture-based modules (e.g. Human Molecular Genetics; Human Immunology and Disease).
+Students can also choose between two intense practical modules, Laboratory Molecular Research or Molecular Diagnostics.
+In preparation for the Research Project (120 credits), students will follow the Research Skills module (which includes writing a literature review, attending research seminars, etc.).
 The main emphasis of the degree is on the Research Project.
 This is worth 120 credits, significantly more than in a typical taught Masters degree.
+A range of projects in the area of cancer biology are available, utilising a various molecular, genetic, biochemical and cell biological methods.
 The project will be performed under direct supervision of a research group leader in one of the well-equipped laboratories of the Bangor North West Cancer Research Institute at the School of Medical Sciences.

 Applicants are expected to hold a BSc degree equivalent to a UK 2.2 in a relevant subject.
-To apply for this studentship, please email a CV, a degree transcript, a cover letter detailing your motivation and experience with research and one reference letter to email@example.com and cc to Dr Penny Dowdney firstname.lastname@example.org.
-Closing date for applications is 7/6/2019.
-Successful applicants are expected to start the degree on 23/9/2019.
-For enquiries please email email@example.com.
+To apply for this studentship, please email a CV, a degree transcript and a covering letter detailing your motivation and experience with research, along with one reference letter to email@example.com and cc to Penny Dowdney firstname.lastname@example.org.
+The closing date for applications is 29/05/2020.
+Successful applicants would be able to start the degree from 01/07/2020, but depending on circumstances the start date can be delayed.
+For enquiries please email email@example.com

 Knowledge Economy Skills Scholarships (KESS 2) is a pan-Wales higher level skills initiative led by Bangor University on behalf of the HE sector in Wales.
 It is part funded by the Welsh Government’s European Social Fund (ESF) convergence programme for West Wales and the Valleys.